aGuyNamedJonas/slim-redux-react-beta/README.md

 export default connect(TodoList, { visibleTodos, addTodo });
 ```

-**HIER WEITERMACHEN!**

 ### changeTrigger(actionType, reducer, [focusString])
-**Description:** Creates a change trigger which conceptually is a side-effect free modification of the state.
+**Description:** Creates a change trigger which should always represent a side-effect free state modification.
 The beauty of this is action type and reducer function in one statement.
 Calling `changeTrigger()` will return a change trigger function which you can call to trigger this change in your state.

 You can define custom arguments which will be accepted by your change trigger function.

 Add an optional focus string (a subscription-style string, Example: `'state.counter'`) to only have your reducer function modify a part of your state.

 **Parameters:**
-* `actionType`: Action type of your string, this is what you will see in your redux devtools.
+* `actionType`: Action type of your change trigger, this is what you will see in your redux devtools.
-* `reducer`: Function which modifies the state - this decribes what your change trigger will do to the state.
+* `reducer`: Function which modifies the state - this decribes how your change trigger will modify the state, given the change trigger function arguments.
 The last argument of this function will receive the state on invocation.
-So generally this will the `state`, but if you use the optional `focusString`, this will be just the part of the state that the focus string points to.
+So generally this will be the `state`, but if you use the optional `focusString`, this will be just the part of the state that the focus string points to.

-**Returns:**
-Change trigger function that has the signature of the reducer function (minus the last argument which will receive the state) and will dispatch the change trigger's action, resulting in the internal `slim-redux` reducer to execute your reducer function.
-When called this will return an object containing the action dispatched and the new version of the state.

 **Example:**
 ```javascript